survivejs/site/posts/93-webpackbin-interview.md

 Related to this I do a lot of open source.
 The [cerebral](http://www.cerebraljs.com) project, which we have talked about before, is about to hit 2.0 release and has been a great tool to handle the complexity and constant changes in our project.

 I also have other smaller projects, like [marksy](https://github.com/cerebral/marksy), I write articles from time to time on [www.christianalfoni.com](http://www.christianalfoni.com), and I have built a bin service that uses webpack bundling on the server side.
-My biggest project these days though is my six months year old daughter, Emma :-)
+My biggest project these days though is my six months year old daughter, Emma.

 ## How would you describe *WebpackBin* to someone who has never heard of it?

 You have probably heard about bin services like JSBin, Codepen, etc. These are certainly excellent services, but the way we write our code has changed a lot the last few years.
 We transpile pretty much everything we write.

 The JavaScript code itself to a more modern syntax, JSX, templates, CSS, etc. We do not add libraries as script tags anymore either; we install them from npm.
-Last but not least we bundle all this together using a build tool, like webpack, using a single entry point.
+Lastly, we bundle all this together using a build tool, like webpack, using a single entry point.
 Webpackbin does its best to be a bin service that gives you these features directly in the browser.

 ## How does *WebpackBin* work?